endeavouros-team/mirrors/how-to-add-mirror.md

 * Do you offer public rsync access and if yes, what's the rsync "url"?
 * Who is hosting the mirror?
 * We plan to have a list of all mirrors and the sponsors in the future, what website should we link for that mirror?
 And what Sponsor Name?
 * Can we use the mirror for both?
-ISO and repo?
+ISO and repo? (depends on usable space)
-* how often and from where syncing is done.
+* how often and from where syncing is done?

 **General needed specifications and services:**